-Figure 26 shows that introducing new-generation capacities will increase the average electricity generation due to new investments, and consequently, additional capital costs will be required.
+Figure 26 shows that introducing new-generation capacities will increase the average electricity generation costs due to new investments, and consequently, additional capital costs will be required.

-The solar PV capacity will increase 128 times in the R-1.5°C scenario from 2020 to 2050.
-The reason for high generation capacity is the far-reaching electrification strategy to replace fossil fuel with electricity for cooking, heating, and transport.
+The solar PV capacity will increase 128 times in the R-1.5°C scenario between 2020 to 2050.
+The reason for high generation capacity is the far-reaching electrification strategy to replace fossil and biofuels with electricity for cooking, heating, and transport.

-The R-1.5°C will lead to around higher electricity generation costs for the first 20 years before cost advantages will be reached due to accelerated investment in renewable electricity: full cost of generation is about 35.5 RWF/kWh (0.029\$/kWh) under the R-1.5°C scenario in 2030, when no consideration is given to the integration costs for storage or other load-balancing measures (see Figure 26).
-However, the higher average generation costs under the R-1.5°C scenario will only be temporary and are expected to fall rapidly around 2050, leading to lower generation around 2040 than under both other scenarios.
+The R-1.5°C will have cost advantages until 2030 compared to the REFERENCE case.
+Between 2030 and 2040, electricity generation costs are calculated 15% to 20% above the REFERENCE case due to accelerated investment in renewable power generation capacities.

+Full cost of generation is about 35.5 RWF/kWh (0.029\$/kWh) under the R-1.5°C scenario in 2030, when no consideration is given to the integration costs for storage or other load-balancing measures (see Figure 26).
 By 2050, the R-1.5°C scenario will lead to average electricity generation costs of 27.9 RWF/kWh (0.023 US\$ cent/kWh).